New EU Toy Safety Rules and the Digital Product Passport

 • Enforcement: customs and regulators can scan and check products within seconds.

-Key Requirements & Who Has to Comply
+Key Requirements & Who has to comply

 That includes: